Libki/libki-server/README.md

 sudo apt-get install curl perl git make build-essential
 ```

-### Downlaod and install Libki and needed Perl modules
+### Download and install Libki and needed Perl modules

 We will use local::lib for our installation, this means that all the Perl modules we need will be installed for the 'libki' user and will not affect any Debian installed Perl modules!